JuanSebastianGB/npm-context-agent-mcp/README.md

 1. Fetches package metadata from the npm registry API
 2. Validates the response structure using Zod schemas
-3. Extracts the GitHub repository URL
+3. For README fetching: Extracts the GitHub repository URL and fetches README with branch fallback
-4. Constructs the raw GitHub README URL
-5. Fetches and returns the README content
+4. Returns formatted, structured data

 ### Data Flow